 Reducing, reusing, recycling and composting saves energy, landfill space, and natural resources.
 These measures also keep our air cleaner because they help reduce pollution, when compared to manufacturing with raw, virgin materials.
 Compost when possible.
-Each person creates nearly 100 lbs. of food waste a year.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Aside from eating less (therefore less garbage from food packages), recycling a few cans I rinse out and an occasional clean empty jar saved for some other use, what are ways to recycle, reuse, and reinvent some of the packaging items so they don't end up in the garbage?

 Recycle everything possible!
 Plastic liter bottles (actually, plastic of every kind is now being taken in my area of Texas), aluminum cans, metal cans, glass, newspapers, junk mail, etc. Recycling costs way less than using raw materials to make new things.
 Think of creative ways to "repurpose" things before they end up in the recycle bin: use greeting cards for new cards, tags, placemats, doorknob hangers, boxes, etc. Use cereal boxes for purses.
 Fill plastic liter bottles with things you can mail to friends.
 A wealth of ideas can make repurposing fun and creative!